Photovoltaic PID Testing

-Potential-induced degradation or PID is a failure mode in solar cells caused by voltage stress on the PID module.
-PID can affect both crystalline and thin-film modules, to an extent depending on the material and environment.
-Often manufacturers promise PID-free solar cells but still this solar degradation is observed in the field.
+Potential-induced degradation or (PID) is a failure mode in solar cells.
+The degradation is caused by voltage stress on the solar cell.
+PID can affect both crystalline and thin-film cell, to an extent depending on the material and environment.
+Often manufacturers promise PID-free solar cells, but this solar type performance and material degradation is frequently observed in the field.

 In this post, only the shunting type PID (PID-s) will be considered.
 PID-s is a common degradation that can develop rapidly.
 It can cause severe reductions in module output performance, due to the decreased parallel (shunt) resistance (Rp) and a reduction of fill factor (FF).
 PID can be reversed to some extent if detected in time.

 PID testing equipment

-Finding a low-cost practical means of PID detection can help O&M companies and PV power plant owners in reaching a better return on investment.
+Finding low-cost practical means of PID detection can help O&M companies and PV power plant owners in reaching a better return on investment.
 We therefore chose to develop such a practical solution at emazys.